Garden Update: Eggplant, Tomatoes, Peppers, and a Basil Surprise!

 And here’s an update on my experiment preserving fresh basil in a jar of water on the counter.
 If you missed that post, use that link to see the basil after 10 days.
 This basil has now been in the water for 26 days!
 You can see some sprigs are no longer with us, and I’ve cut off some leaves to use them, but quite a bit of the basil is still green and fragrant.
 Frankly I’m both amazed and mad at myself for not trying this trick years earlier.

-How is the garden holding on at your house?
+How is the garden at your house?
 If you’re still harvesting, let us know in the comments what your garden is still producing.

-You can see other updates from my garden this year by using the label 2010 Garden Updates.
+You can see other updates from my garden through the years by using Garden Updates.